klalicki/klalicki.github.io/content/pages/projects/sample-green-earth.md

 ## Introduction

 For my graphic design senior thesis project, I designed a print publication for a nonprofit organization called "Green Earth."
-The project aimed to create a visually appealing and informative brochure that would help the organization in its fundraising and awareness-raising efforts.
+The project aimed to create a visually appealing and informative brochure that would help the organization in its fundraising and awareness-raising efforts. {#introduction-special}

 ## Type of Publication